Weakly bound $H$ dibaryon from SU(3)-flavor-symmetric QCD

 Before fitting to the data, we divide the rotated two-baryon correlators by a product of two single-baryon correlators that form the corresponding two-baryon noninteracting level $R_n (t) \equiv \tilde{C}_{nn} (t)/ [C_{\Lambda}^{\vec p_1} (t) C_{\Lambda}^{\vec p_2} (t)]$, where $C_{\Lambda}^{\vec p_{i}}$ is a single-$\Lambda$ correlator with momentum $\vec p_{i}$, and the total frame momentum is $\vec p_1+\vec p_2$.
-The leading term in this ratio falls off exponentially with $\Delta E$, which is the shift of the interacting two-baryon energy away from the noninteracting level.
-We observe a partial cancellation of correlated statistical fluctuations and residual contributions from excited states between numerator and the denominator, which helps in the reliable determination of $\Delta E$.
+The leading term in this ratio falls off exponentially with the shift $\Delta E$ of the interacting two-baryon energy away from the noninteracting level.
+In the ratio, we observe a partial cancellation of correlated statistical fluctuations and residual contributions from excited states, which helps in the reliable determination of $\Delta E$.

-Our results for finite-volume energies are determined from single-exponential fits to $R_n(t)$.
-The time intervals used in the fits are determined by requiring a good $p$-value (usually larger than 0.1) and stability under small changes in the fit range.
-As a cross check, we compare the resulting energies to those obtained from one- and two-exponential fits to the rotated correlators $\tilde{C}_{nn}(t)$; we find good agreement.